 Tax Refunds via Cheque (not available for Corporate Income Tax and GST)

 Tax refunds via cheque generally take up to 30 days from the date the credit arises.
 We encourage you to sign up for GIRO or PayNow

 to receive your refunds earlier.
 If you do not have a GIRO arrangement or NRIC/FIN-linked PayNow account, you will receive your tax refunds by cheque issued in your name.

 For Property Tax refunds, where the property is owned by more than 1 owner, the tax refund will be issued to the first named owner in the Notice of Transfer.

 You should deposit the tax refund cheques from IRAS into your bank account within 3 months from the date of issuance of the cheque.
 Bank charges such as commissions and bank fees may apply if you deposit the cheque in a bank overseas.

 Tax Refunds via Telegraphic Transfer

 If you do not have a Singapore bank account, you may request for tax refunds via Telegraphic Transfer by submitting the Telegraphic Transfer request form available below.

 - No Singpass/Corppass (for taxpayers with no Singpass/Corppass)

 If the currency requested is not available, the amount transferred to you will be in US dollars.
-You shall bear the bank charges and any loss due to exchange rate differences.

 When Automatic Tax Refunds Will Not Be Made